 Hidden activations know when self-report does not

-Setup — one probed model, three label regimes
+Setup: one probed model, three label regimes

 not_enough_evidence.

-The headline — same gap, two domains
+Same gap, two domains

 The simplest evaluation is whether each score ranks correct claims above non-correct claims.
 AUROC is 0.5 at chance.
 Higher is better.
 Brier score on the same scores measures how well the probability magnitudes match the binary label.